symblai/symbl-docs/symbl-under-10-mins.md

 ![](/img/async-audio.png)

 :::tip Stuck?
 We would love to help you
-Ping us at [Developer Slack Forum](https://app.slack.com/client/TB14FF1EG#/) and we will get back to you in few hours.
+Ping us at [Developer Slack Forum](https://app.slack.com/client/TB14FF1EG#/) and we will get back to you in a few hours.
 :::